gax1985/OpenCorporation/OpenCorporation.md

 1. Health-based assistance (usually in the forms of a Health Plan or Drug Plan)
 2. Psychological assistance (to deal with the stresses of the employment position, and the struggles of human existence)
 3. Legal assistance, which the employee would be eligible for, as long as they follow the regulations of the organization ( in case of any legal issues )
+4. Paid Training, in which each of us can learn a new beneficial skill
+5. Incentives for excellence, such as a bonus, a promotion , etc..

 I have personally experienced some of those perks in one of my previous employment positions.
 I wished that they could be a standard practice in every organization, as the workers for any organization on this beautiful earth are the lifeline of our lives in any society.
 What unites us all is our humanity, and our creative nature.